efficiently/authority-controller/README.md

 It's **only** compatible with **PHP >= 5.4** and **Laravel 4** framework.

 #### This is beta-quality software
-It works well according to our tests, but it need more.
+It works well according to our tests.
 The internal API may change and other features will be added.
 We are working to make AuthorityController production quality software.

 #### Differences between CanCan and AuthorityController